 Jacques Schwarz-Bart has been at the center of several musical revolutions: neo soul next to D’angelo and Erika Badu, New Jazz as a founding member of Roy Hargrove RH Factor.
 He outright created two surging new styles: Gwoka Jazz, and Voodoo jazz, reuniting jazz music with its Afro-Caribbean and spiritual origins.
 Jacques’ impressionistic writing, powerful tone, and wide-ranging language – both lyrical and angular – have fueled a growing presence on the world stage.

 Jacques Schwarz-Bart was born in Guadeloupe.
 His parents are both widely acclaimed writers.
-His father André won the Goncourt award and his mother wrote several jewels of Caribbean literature.
+His father André won the Goncourt award, and his mother wrote several jewels of Caribbean literature.
 After graduating from the French School of Government (Sciences Po Paris), Jacques has been working for the French Senate.
 He was seemingly destined to a career as a statesman.
-But another path had been shaping up in the same time: a path of music and mysticism.
+But another path had been shaping up at the same time: a path of music and mysticism.
 Jacques discovered African mysticism through Gwoka Music.
-The ceremonies called Lewoz took place at night in the darkness of the country side in sugar cane fields, where rhythms and chants emote a spiritual call.
+The ceremonies called Lewoz took place at night in the darkness of the countryside in sugar cane fields, where rhythms and chants emote a spiritual call.